nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-chicken rice has been updated to 'roasted chicken rice'!
+'chicken rice' has been updated to 'roasted chicken rice'!
 ____________________________________________________________

 ```